new-village/sagikoza/README.md

 ## License
 This project is licensed under the Apache License.
 See the LICENSE file for details.

+This software uses BeautifulSoup, which is licensed under the MIT License.
+See the LICENSE file for details.

 ## Notes
 - This library retrieves data from public sources.
 Changes to the source website may affect functionality.